roquen4145/rust-study/README.md

 # IDE

-## For Windows
+## Clion

-I tried Clion for rust development and found it good except for different shortcut from vscode or visual studio
+using Clion at work (windows)
+pros : there are many features cons : different shortcut from vscode, very slow while commit, difficult to use git feature

-## For Mac
+## VScode

-Trying to find some...
+will try to use at home (macbook)

 # reference